 Conclusion

-To answer what is a GDS system, in simple words, it is an online platform enabling travel agents to connect with suppliers in the travel and hospitality industry for instant booking.
+To answer what is a GDS system, in simple words, it is an online platform enabling travel bookers to connect with suppliers in the travel and hospitality industry for instant booking.
 The platform provides real-time updates on inventories and discounted prices with remarkable transparency.

 Suggested Read: How Do Travel Management Apps Assist Corporates And Agencies